Select a PCB product or test fixture and then click on the Test Fixture button to open the Test Fixture Designer module.

 - When you are finished placing pins and positioning the press foot and board, click on the Publish button to publish the test fixture product to the Product browser.
 This generates a drill file for the fixture plate, as well as a wiring list and documentation.

-When creating a test fixture as a PCB, use the Gerber button to generate a Gerber file which contains: the outline of the test circuitry PCB as well as pads indicating the location and diameter of holes in the test circuitry PCB.
+When creating a test fixture as a PCB, use the Gerber or DXF button to generate a Gerber or DXF file which contains the outline of the test circuitry PCB as well as pads indicating the location and diameter of holes in the test circuitry PCB.

 All remaining pads represent the locations and diameters of holes for a test pin receptacles.
 On the test circuitry PCB, these should be plated holes with appropriate padstacks.
-Each test pin location is annotated with the Des:Pin of the test point.
+In a Gerber file, each test pin location is annotated with the Des:Pin of the test point.

-This Gerber file may be imported into your CAD system as a guide for development of the test circuitry PCB.
+This Gerber or DXF file may be imported into your CAD system as a guide for development of the test circuitry PCB.

 After the fixture product has been published, the Operations|Print|Documentation set command will create a PDF file listing the product parameters and wiring list, together with a drawing which shows the location of each test pin.